Kim Kardashian Reveals How She Lost 5 Pounds In 4 Days After Sharing Bikini Photos

 The site also claimed that Kim has worked hard to lose a whopping 66 pounds since giving birth to her first child, her daughter North West, back in 2013.

-Daily Mail reports that Kardashian has most definitely been showing off her hard work dieting and hitting the gym on Instagram in recent days, proudly flaunting her toned body across social media in various bikinis.
+The Daily Mail reports that Kardashian has most definitely been showing off her hard work dieting and hitting the gym on Instagram in recent days, proudly flaunting her toned body across social media in various bikinis.

 The reality star has been posting various stunning photos of herself in a bikini to Instagram this month while enjoying some time in the sun on vacation in Turks and Caicos with a number of friends, including her big sister Kourtney Kardashian.